A PDE approach for solving the characteristic function of the generalised signature process: Introduction

 To tackle this problem, we introduce the generalized-signature process $\mathbb{X}^{n} = (\mathbb{X}_t)_{t \in [0, T]}$ as an intermediate object.
 It is a generalization of the signature process of $S^{n}(X)$, because it satisfies the same SDE as $S^{n}(X)$.
 However, the initial condition of $\mathbb{X}^{n}$ at time $0$ can be an arbitrary point in the truncated tensor space, whereas that of $S^{n}(X_{[0, t]})$ is restricted to $\mathbf{1}$.
 This generalization allows us to write the conditional characteristic function of the generalized-signature process $\mathcal{L}_n$ in terms of $\mathbb{L}_{n}$ explicitly, where $\mathbb{L}_{n}$ is given by

+The relation between $\mathcal{L}_n$ and $\mathbb{L}_n$ is established, and we showed that we can always recover $\mathcal{L}_n$ given $\mathbb{L}_n$, hence we transformed the problem into finding the analytical form of $\mathbb{L}_n$.
 We established the main PDE Theorem \ref{theorem: general char pde} on $\mathbb{L}_n$.
 First, we show that under mild regularity condition, $\mathbb{L}_{n}$ satisfies the following PDE system with the initial condition specified in Theorem \ref{theorem: general char pde}.
 Conversely, the solution to the PDE Equation \eqref{eq:general pde} is proved to be the conditional characteristic function $\mathbb{L}_{n}(\cdot, \cdot; \lambda)$.